Eyesore123/blog-app/README.md

 Loading spinners are used for images and log-in.
 Custom alerts pop up to notify user of successful logout.
 Login doesn't include popup, because it would feel a bit intrusive towards regular users.
 Admin gets a pop up notification when a new post is added.
 Custom dialogue window in used for verifying important actions (like deleting a post or a user account).

+Lucide-react package is used for some of the icons.

 The fanciest stylistic decision is the use of framer-motion in the unemployment counter component.
 When a user gives a virtual hug, it sends hearts flying towards the top of the screen.

 ## Error handling + backend